 If you have older children or it’s for adults – you could create a trail of clues to have them ‘solve their way through the mystery’ instead of using numbers.
 Top tip – write the clues out on a piece of paper so you can keep up with which clues lead to which locations.
 We’ve often got our clues muddled up and had to hide them all over again!

 We hope you have a lovely Easter and as always, if you need any help or advice with your garden, we’re here to help.
-Our design team are still able to help you plan ahead so why not get in touch on 0116 210 0760 so you know what you’ll be able to look forward to in the near future.
+Our design team is still able to help you plan ahead so why not get in touch by booking your consultation with Claire Withers now.